 "I enjoyed the retreat immensely and the knowledge gained/processed in a short time was enlightening and encouraging.
 There is much to learn about the amazing world we live in and our connection at the core to nature.
 We are nature!
 I mostly enjoyed the "gnosis" that happened while experiencing my learning together with all the other participants.
 Kyle was awesome at keeping the learning experiential and engaging and allowing everyone to contribute to the learning based on their journey of animism and personal connections with nature.
 I highly recommend this retreat to further your awareness of the forgotten knowledge of trees and mushrooms and leave feeling inspired that collectively we can form a deeper relationship with nature and others."

-Join us for a nature retreat in Clayoquot Sound exploring forest meditation, ancient history and the old-growth ecology of British Columbia's coastal rainforests.
+Join us for a nature retreat in Clayoquot Sound near the town of Tofino exploring forest meditation, ancient history and the old-growth ecology of British Columbia's coastal rainforests.